 If you’re trying to smoothen styled hair, apply an oil-based mask or conditioner onto dry hair just to soften and emulsify the products apart from each other.

 Prevent sleep-induced tangles

-If you’re tossing and turning through the night, chances of increased friction between your hair and cotton pillowcases cause tangles.
-A silk pillowcase or a wrap is a good preventive measure.
+If you’re tossing and turning through the night, the chances of increased friction between your hair and cotton pillowcases cause tangles.
+A silk pillowcase or a wrap is an excellent preventive measure.